pranavnt/create-actions-workflow/README.md

 # actions-cli
-Create a GitHub Actions workflow from the command line!
+Create a GitHub Actions CI workflow from the command line!